-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-- Percentage of investments in securities of corporate issuers that derive a non-negligible part of their revenues from products and/or activities excluded by the Sub-Fund (excluded products and /or activities are indicated under the investment strategy section) - Percentage of investments in issuers that are in violation of certain global norms and standards promoted by the Sub-Fund or that are exposed to critical controversies (unless the Investment Manager believes reasonable progress can be attained, for example, through active ownership activities).
-Such controversies may be related to environmental, social or governance issues. - Percentage of investments in securities of corporate issuers that are considered "ESG Leaders" based on the Investment Manager's assessment (based on a score provided by Sustainalytics, a third-party ESG data provider; potentially subject to the Investment Manager's review) - Percentage of investments in securities of sovereign issuers that are considered "ESG Leaders" based on the Investment Manager's assessment (based on a score provided by Sustainalytics, a third-party ESG data provider: potentially subject to the Investment Manager's review) - Percentage of investments in securities of issuers that provide solutions to at least one of the actionable themes (climate change mitigation, responsible use of natural resources, addressing basic needs, empowerment) and that qualify as sustainable investments - Sub-Fund's combined weighted average ESG rating (for corporates "Management Score", for sovereigns "Factors Score", provided by Sustainalyitics, a third-party ESG data provider) compared to the global bond investment universe (i.e. represented by its benchmark, Bloomberg Euro Aggregate 1-3 Year) weighted average rating) - Percentage of securities covered by ESG analysis
+- What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - Percentage of investments in securities of corporate issuers that derive a non-negligible part of their revenues from products and/or activities excluded by the Sub-Fund (excluded products and /or activities can be found in the website disclosures referenced belowunder "Exclusion approach") - Percentage of investments in issuers that are in violation of certain global norms and standards promoted by the Sub-Fund or that are exposed to critical controversies (unless the Investment Manager believes reasonable progress can be attained, for example, through active ownership activities).
+Such controversies may be related to environmental, social or governance issues. - Percentage of investments in securities of corporate issuers that are considered "ESG Leaders" based on the Investment Manager's assessment (based on a score provided by Sustainalytics, a third-party ESG data provider; potentially subject to the Investment Manager's review) - Percentage of investments in securities of sovereign issuers that are considered "ESG Leaders" based on the Investment Manager's assessment (based on a score provided by Sustainalytics, a third-party ESG data provider; potentially subject to the Investment Manager's review) - Percentage of investments in securities of issuers that provide solutions to at least one of the actionable themes (climate change mitigation, responsible use of natural resources, addressing basic needs, empowerment) and that qualify as sustainable investments - Sub-Fund's combined weighted average ESG rating (for corporates "Management Score", for sovereigns "Factors Score", provided by Sustainalyitics, a third-party ESG data provider) compared to the global bond investment universe (i.e. represented by its benchmark, Bloomberg Global Aggregate Index (EUR Hedged)) weighted average rating - Percentage of securities covered by ESG analysis